hai-vr/documentation/docs/products/toetra-rig-creator/integrations/physbone.md

 # Big toe and other toes

-If you want to have a Big toe that behave differently than the other toes:
+If you want to have a Big toe that behaves differently than the other toes:

 - Switch the PhysBone mode to Big toe And Other Toes.
 - Select a PhysBone component for the Big toe.